BMLN/authentication-stack/README.md

 - dedicated service for access requests
 - keycloak instance to offer access management for other services
 - utilize tokens to access protected services
-- easy to build on and to modify for your needs
+- easy to build on and
+- easy to modify for your needs

 ## quickstart
 to start the instance with newly generated credentials, run: